If you are struggling with disobedience, defiance, or children who don’t listen to what you say, here’s how to get your kids to mind without the fuss.

 3. Help your kids start the task if they are hesitant

 As adults we prefer to give instructions and watch them being carried out.
-No interference, no having to get out of our chair, no more talking.
-I say it, you do it.
+Just.
+Like.
+That.

-4. Say what you mean and mean what you say
+4. Say what you mean & mean what you say

 One of the most underrated tools of parenting (in my humble opinion) is simply this: keep your word.